This post is about prepaid mobile options for phones and only includes plans that allow voice calls and texts as well as data.

 The best deal for most visitors is probably the $30/mo 5GB, 100 minute, unlimited text plan.
 It's also the hardest to get as it's only available for online activations or with SIMs or phones purchased at Walmart.
 Unfortunately T-Mobile stores are prohibited from selling the un-activated SIM kit needed to activate online.
 You can get around that by buying a SIM kit before your trip from an eBay seller who will ship internationally or at a Walmart store (Find this item at a Walmart store)

-Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas in gray labeled as "partner web" on Data tab of the coverage map).
+Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas in yellow labeled as "partner" on the coverage map).
 There's limited data roaming on monthly plans $50/mo and higher.
 Roaming on the $50 plan is limited to $10MB/month, $60 and $70 plan users get 50MB/month of data roaming.
 On other plans data roaming is not available

 T-Mobile's data settings: